demisto/content/Packs/PAN-OS/Playbooks/PAN-OS_Commit_Configuration_v2_README.md

-Commit the PAN-OS Panorama or Firewall configuration.\nIf specified as Panorama, it also pushes the Policies to the specified Device Group in the instance.
+Commit the PAN-OS Panorama or Firewall configuration.
+If specified as Panorama, it also pushes the Policies to the specified Device Group in the instance.

 ## Dependencies